Harvard-University-iCommons/canvas-data-aws/README.md

 # Canvas Data on AWS

 This repository contains artifacts necessary to create a Canvas Data Warehouse on AWS.
-See the [[tutorial page|tutorial]] for detailed instructions on how to set up your own environment.
+See the [tutorial page](https://github.com/Harvard-University-iCommons/canvas-data-aws/wiki/Tutorial) for detailed instructions on how to set up your own environment.

 ## CloudFormation template

-A CloudFormation template, `cloud_formation/canvas_data_aws/yaml` is used to create all of the AWS infrastructure components to build the warehouse (see the template for details).
+A CloudFormation template, `cloud_formation/canvas_data_aws.yaml` is used to create all of the AWS infrastructure components to build the warehouse (see the template for details).

 ## Lambda functions